atawLee/spring-dotnet-blogapp/README.md

 ### Dependency Injection
 In Spring, dependency injection (DI) is managed through beans.
 You can define an AppConfig class annotated with @Configuration, where dependencies are explicitly registered in the container.
-However, Spring also provides annotations like @Service and @Repository, allowing dependencies to be automatically detected and injected by simply annotating the relevant classes.
+Alternatively, Spring provides annotations like @Service and @Repository, allowing dependencies to be automatically detected and injected by simply annotating the relevant classes.

-In contrast, C# requires explicitly registering necessary classes in the DI container before the web application is built, using methods like AddSingleton, AddTransient, and AddScoped.
+On the other hand, .NET does not require such annotations because its DI system allows dependencies to be conveniently registered in a centralized way using AddSingleton, AddTransient, and AddScoped before the web application is built.
 Once registered, dependencies can be injected into constructors using their interfaces without additional configuration.

-Initially, I was skeptical about the necessity of @Service and @Repository annotations in Spring, as I generally prefer to avoid framework-specific dependencies.
-However, after implementing DI in Spring, I realized that manually configuring dependencies via @Configuration increases the risk of errors and adds unnecessary complexity.
-Compared to .NET’s explicit DI registration approach, Spring’s annotation-based DI helps reduce development overhead, making it a more practical choice—even at the cost of tighter coupling with the framework.
+Since .NET's DI container handles dependency resolution explicitly, there is no need for additional annotations like @Service or @Repository.
+In contrast, Spring's annotation-based DI simplifies wiring dependencies at the class level but also introduces a level of coupling with the framework.

+Both approaches have their own benefits:

+Spring's annotation-based DI allows for implicit dependency registration but can lead to hidden dependencies.
+.NET's centralized DI registration ensures all dependencies are declared upfront, making it easier to manage and reducing the risk of misconfigurations.
+The choice between these approaches depends on how much control and visibility a team wants over dependency management.

 ```java
 //configuration style